 "A society for people interested in exploring, researching and preserving the history and archaeology of Great Yarmouth "

-Following the positive vaccine news we are hopeful that after Easter 2021 our group will be able to gather once again at Christchurch.
+Following the positive vaccine news we are hopeful that after by mid 2021 our group will be able to gather once again at Christchurch.

 In anticipation, are we are planning an exciting season of Friday evening lectures for members to enjoy.